yesodweb/yesodweb.com-content/blog/2013/09/complexity-zero-sum-game.md

 its core, which have to some extent complicated the core.
 And then I'd like to compare those with the pipes approach of adding them on afterwards.

+I'd like to make one thing clear before getting started.
+I have huge respect for pipes, and the work Gabriel has done on it. pipes itself has had a huge influence on conduit's development, and without pipes I doubt conduit would be nearly as elegant as it is today.
+The purpose of this blog post is to point out some important differences in the two libraries, and places where I believe the pipes solution is lacking.

 ## Deterministic resource handling

 Consider the following simplistic file reading function in conduit: